Cerro de Pasco: Climate

-At 4330 m above sea level, Cerro de Pasco has an alpine tundra climate (Köppen ETH) with the average temperature of the warmest month below the 10 °C threshold that would allow for tree growth, giving the countryside its barren appearance.
+At 4330 m above sea level, Cerro de Pasco has an alpine tundra climate (Köppen ET) with the average temperature of the warmest month below the 10 °C threshold that would allow for tree growth, giving the countryside its barren appearance.
 The city is the largest in the world with this classification.

 Cerro de Pasco has humid, damp and cloudy summers with frequent rainfall and dry, sunny winters with cool to cold temperatures throughout the year.
 Snowfall occurs sporadically during any season, most commonly around dawn.

 The average annual temperature in Cerro de Pasco is 5.5 °C and the average annual rainfall is 916 mm.

 Places of Interest

-The local soccer field, Daniel Alcides Carrión Stadium, is one of the highest altitude sports stadiums in the world.
+The local football field, Daniel Alcides Carrión Stadium, is one of the highest altitude sports stadiums in the world.